Other commentary from the latest labour market data can be found on the following pages:

 Headline Labour Force Survey indicators for all regions

 Labour market indicators for UK constituent countries and English regions, including employment, unemployment, economic inactivity, workers' hours, jobs and Claimant Count, published monthly.

 Claimant Count by unitary and local authority (experimental)

-Claimant Count for people resident in local and unitary authorities, counties, and regions of the UK.
+Claimant Count by sex for local and unitary authorities, counties and regions in the UK, published monthly.
+Experimental Statistics.